Installing cosmological codes and data¶

 Using the automatic installer¶

-The automatic installation script takes one or more input files that you intend to run, makes a list of the external modules that you will need, and downloads and installs them one by one.
+The automatic installation script takes one or more input files that you intend to run, makes a list of the external packages that you will need, and downloads and installs them one by one.

-/path/to/modules.
+/path/to/packages.
 This does not need to be the folder in which you will run your samples.